 On Thursday the comedian Kate Willett posted a series of tweets about her harassment at the hands of Compound Media.
-As longtime Humorism-heads know, Compound Media is the digital network founded by Cumia after his unceremonious exit from SiriusXM.
-Originally called The Anthony Cumia Network, it was home to the Legion of Skanks until they left in 2016, and it was home to Proud Boys founder Gavin McInnes until he left in August 2017.
+As longtime Humorism-heads know, Compound Media (originally The Anthony Cumia Network) is the digital network founded by Cumia after his unceremonious exit from SiriusXM.
+It was home to the Legion of Skanks until they left in 2016 and Proud Boys founder Gavin McInnes until he left in August 2017.

 Two years ago Willett was invited to appear on the show Mornin’!!!, hosted by Bill Schulz and Joanne Nosuchinsky, though in this instance it was guest hosted by Geno Bisconte, co-host of Compound’s In Hot Water.
 She went on, thinking it was your typical morning show; when she realized it was “some kind of edgelord/racist/misogynistic shit”, she walked out.
 Her punishment for this grievous offense was two years of vicious harassment by Bisconte and his In Hot Water co-host Aaron Berg.

 Round 1 of harassment (2018) was focused on the idea of raping me with a railroad spike.
 One of their fans mentioned wanting to do this, so they had Chrissie Mayr come on the show a couple times dressed up as the spike.
 She has since moved on to Q Anon harassing Chrissy Teigen. pic.twitter.com/FEUTYFS73HOctober 8, 2020

 The new thing of the alt right comedian crew is making videos claiming I murdered my ex boyfriend (who tragically died) and it's like obviously you don't think I'm a murderer, you're going after me bc I'm a five foot one woman who can't hurt you physically and you're cowardly AFOctober 8, 2020